 The Chalfonts Community College is part of a Teaching School Alliance with St Clement Danes School in Chorleywood.
-Teaching Schools are a relatively new and exciting national development which involves working collaboratively with other schools to ensure that teaching is of the highest quality.
+Teaching Schools are an exciting national development which involves working collaboratively with other schools to ensure that teaching is of the highest quality.
+The school has also begun working in partnership with Brunel University in the Chalfonts/Brunel Hub, supporting the development of PGCE students into the teaching profession.
+Both aspects are part of our development in recruiting and retaining teachers.